SteveObert/KatanaUSB_Midi_controller/README.md

 This controller can also listen to a 5 pin MIDI IN port and can be programed to translate MIDI messages (PC, CC, etc.) to sysex and forward those to a Katana.
 However, you must know the Katana sysex.
 Sending MIDI OUT from the footswitch is also possible.

-It seems satable; however, it has only been tested by two people that I am aware of.
+It seems stable; however, it has only been tested by two people that I am aware of.

 **Consider this unsupported beta software. ** If you get stuck, I may not be able to help you.